ryanwebs/portfolio/_pages/about.md

 ---

 Hi, I'm Ryan!<br>

-I'm a Mechanical Engineer with a BSc from UMass Lowell.<br>
-I like to create things I find interesting, and understand what makes the machines/technology around me work.
+I'm a Mechanical Engineer from Danvers MA, with a BSc from UMass Lowell.I like to create things I find interesting, and understand what makes the machines/technology around me work.<br>

 Currently building some 3D printers at [Formlabs](https://formlabs.com/).